mozilla/data-docs/datasets/mozetl/search_aggregates/intro.md

 `search_aggregates` is designed to power high level search dashboards.
 It's quick and easy to query, but the data are coarse.
-If you need fine-grained data, consider using `search_clients_daily`.
+If you need fine-grained data, consider using `search_clients_daily` which breaks down search counts by client

 #### Contents